-Writing cover letters can be challenging and frustrating for job seekers.
+Writing an effective cover letter can be challenging and frustrating for job seekers.
 Many will stare at the page not sure what to say, while others will end up writing a mini novel that takes up the full page and perhaps more.

 Effective cover letters need to be concise, convey your value and call the reader to action.
 This article breaks down the key elements of an effective cover letter that will give you the framework to use for repeated success.